LSEG-API-Samples/Example.RDP.Python.ESGGraphPlot/README.md

 To compare specific ESG data between the years, Jupyter Notebook user may use the mathplotlib to plot the graph.

-For this example, we want to compare columns "ESG Score","ESG Combined Score" and "Innovation Score" between the years.
-I have to create a new data frame from the origina data frame df using the following codes.
+For this example, we want to compare columns "ESG Score", "ESG Combined Score" and "Innovation Score" between the years.
+I have to create a new data frame from the original data frame df using the following codes.

 ```python
 dataPlot=pd.DataFrame(df,columns=['Instrument','Period End Date','ESG Score','ESG Combined Score','Innovation Score'])